Yousuf Sr.: International career

-In 1959, Yousuf was selected to represent Pakistan during an unofficial tour Burma.
+In 1959, Yousuf was selected to represent Pakistan during a tour Burma.
 In the same year, he represented the national team in the 1960 AFC Asian Cup qualification in Ernakulam, India.
+Yousuf was then again selected in 1963, For a friendly series against China.
+Where he scored a brace in one of the matches, alongside another goal in another.

 Post-playing career

 After retiring as footballer in 1972, Yousuf was associated with the Sindh team as a coach and selector from 1972 till 1977 and was also a national team selector from 1980 till 1983.
 He was also member of the coaching staff of Pakistan Airlines in 1981, and of the Pakistan national team in 1983.
 Yousuf also occasionally supervised several matches along with Ghulam Abbas Baloch.

 In 1987, he entered the field of administration and was also the secretary of district football federations.
 He also served as chairman of the selection committee of the Sindh Sports Board and also a coach.
 He retired from the Pakistan Airlines department in 1997.
 In the early 2000s, he also served as chief selector of Sindh province as part of the Pakistan Football Federation selection committee, and later as guest in several football tournaments.